Top 5 Things Americans Need to Know to Understand the NHS

 5 Important Things American Expats Need to Know about Mortgages in England

 Yes, Americans can get a mortgage in England.
 But here’s what you need to know before you start searching for that dream cottage in England.
-Many Americans considering a move abroad often wonder if they can secure a mortgage in…Read More
+Many Americans considering moving to England often wonder if they can secure a mortgage for that perfect Victorian terraced house or idyllic countryside cottage.
+I was certainly one of them….

 Leave a Reply